New Faces Join Tarong Team

 * * *

 - Planning has begun for a proposed Meandu extension however no financial decision has been made yet.
 This would extend an existing pit into a forestry area to the north-east of the current pits which is predominantly hoop pine with some some remnant vine scrub.
 The extension would increase the surface area of the mine by 7 per cent (190ha).
 This pit would not open until 2024.
-A 275kV Powerlink feeder line would have to be moved and a section of a ridge road would also have to be closed.
+A 275kV Powerlink feeder line would have to be moved and a section of Ridge Road would also have to be closed.